zendesk/maxwell/docs/docs/producers.md

 The producer uses the [KPL (Kinesis Producer Library)](http://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-kpl.html) and uses the KPL built in configurations.
 Copy `kinesis-producer-library.properties.example` to `kinesis-producer-library.properties` and configure the properties file to your needs.
-The most important option here is configuring the region.

 You are **required** to configure the region.
 For example: